The First Amendment is alive and well in New York, at least where inflated rats are concerned.

 “It is abundantly clear that Local 78 has a constitutional right to use an inflatable rat,” ruled a federal judge in a recent decision, Microtech Contracting Corp. v.
 Hazardous Waste Laborers’ Local 78 et al. (EDNY 2014).
 “The defendants’ peaceful use of a stationery, inflatable rat to publicize a labor protest is protected by the First Amendment.”

-Inflated rats are well-protected denizens of the Marketplace of Ideas.
+Other courts have agreed that inflated rats are well-protected denizens of the Marketplace of Ideas.